Transport Information For A One day in Hamburg Itinerary

 Hamburg Train Station is the busiest in Germany and the second busiest in Europe.
 The building itself dates back to 1906 and it’s well worth taking the time to take it in before your trip.

-Hamburg Train Station is also well serves for international travel with daily services to places like Paris, Basel, Zurich and Copenhagen with the later being around 4h 45 mins away, perfect for a quick 1 day in Hamburg whilst travelling around the region.
+Hamburg Train Station is also well served for international travel with daily services to places like Paris, Basel, Zurich and Copenhagen with the latter being around 4h 45 mins away, perfect for a quick 1 day in Hamburg whilst travelling around the region.

 Book Your Train To Hamburg Here